fulltostack/profile-builder-app/README.md

 ### Answer 3 :

 - If I had one full month in developing this project, I would have made the user interface more interactive and user friendly.
-- I would created a responsive version for the same.
+- I would create a responsive version for the same.
-- I would added test cases.
+- I would add test cases.
-- I would used context api for state manage.
+- I would use context api for state management.
-- I would used axios for request management.
+- I would use axios for request management.
-- I would used proptypes for validation components props.
+- I would use proptypes for validation of component props.
 - I would like to add the confirmation popup for the delete button.

 # Getting Started with Create React App